ArtezGDA/Tool-Assignment/Marianne/README.md

 The reason why this would be helpful, is because I often stumble upon interesting webpages or articles that I really want to read but keeps me from my tasks.
 Everyday I travel by train in a total of 40 minutes and would like to read the texts while I sit in the train.
 I don't like reading from a screen so a ready-to-go code to transform these texts would be very helpful.

+It is a browser plugin, that exists of a small python script that runs on the back.
+When pushing the 'Make PDF'-button, the program runs and saves the PDF file on a chosen location in your computer.

 ### Sketch

 To show how many paper it will save to print in this format instead of the default 'print this page' function.